-Course requires that students who completed Gospel Choir 1 will learn to analyze and describe gospel music.
-Additional emphasis is placed on understanding the relationship among gospel music, the other arts, and the cultural context in which contemporary gospel music functions.
+Course requires that students who completed Gospel Choir 1 will learn to analyze and describe gospel emphasis music.
+Additional is placed on understanding the relationship among gospel music, the other arts, and the cultural context in which contemporary gospel music functions.